MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P6-Game-Object-Animations/content.md

 >
 We create and add a piece for every chop, but we never remove them from the scene!
 Even though they're off-screen, we could potentially have hundreds of pieces floating around.

+Let's fix that.

 > [action]
 >
-We can fix that by adding this line to `animateHitPiece`:
+We can fix it by adding this line to `animateHitPiece`:
 >
 	// on the last frame of the animation, remove the piece from the scene pieceTimeline->setLastFrameCallFunc([flyingPiece]() {